Best TV Service

 Switch to the Best Cable Company

 Don't grumble every time your cable bill comes in the mail and then resign yourself to paying over and over.
 If you don't like your deal then switch.
 Customer loyalty is important to TV providers but they sure don't show it.
-In fact, some companies are so focused on gaining new customers that the best promotions and deals are given to people who are just signing on.
+Cable companies are infamous for having poor customer satisfaction.
+According to the American Customer Satisfaction Index (ACSI), customer satisfaction of cable companies is the lowest of any industry.
+The data predicts these numbers to only get worse as time goes on.
+Knowing that, it's no surprise that recent cable TV marketing has shifted to gaining new customers.
+Some of the best promotions and deals are given to people who are just signing on.

-Long term customers experience inflated price hikes for no added service.
+Long term customers may experience inflated price hikes for no added service.
 If this is that case you don't have to put up with it.
 Shop around for a better service every 6 months to a year.
 If the best deals are for new customers, take advantage and update your service.
 Before you switch, tell your current provider about the better deals you found.
 They may give you an even better package to keep you around.
+For tips and advice on how to secure the best cable deals, check out our guide.

 Best Cable Provider Recap

 I hope that the information in this review helps you on your way to saving money.
 You might also be interested in our reviews for the best internet providers.
-If you are looking at satellite options, try our reviews of the best satellite TV and the best satellite internet providers.
+If you are looking at satellite options, try our reviews of the best satellite internet providers.

 Do I need certain equipment to watch local and basic cable channels?